Adolphus Greely: Death

+Personal life

 In 1890, Greely was a founding member of the District of Columbia Society of the Sons of the American Revolution (SAR) and was elected vice president.
 Upon the death of Admiral David D. Porter in February 1891, Greely became president, and he served until the end of 1892.
 Greely was a companion of the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States.
 He was also a member of the General Society of the War of 1812 and Grand Army of the Republic.

 Greely was member of Washington's Cosmos Club.
 In 1904, he was elected a member of the American Philosophical Society.
 In 1905, he was selected as the first president of The Explorers Club.
 In 1911, Greely represented the Army at the coronation of King George V.